 If your kids are anything like mine the night before Christmas, they do everything they can to stay up.
 No matter how many times you tell them Santa will skip our house if you don’t go to sleep they still are wide awake.

 Christmas Eve can be a nightmare for some parents.
-The later the kids stay up the later you do too.
-Then they come into your room early, and you wonder how they can have so much energy with such little sleep while your eyes hurt and you’re dead tired.
+If the kids stay up, you will stay up much later.
+Then they come into your room early.
+You wonder how they can have so much energy with such little sleep while your eyes hurt and you’re dead tired.

-If you could get the kids to bed earlier, it would make things much easier for you and you could get some sleep.
+If the kids go to bed earlier, it would make things much easier for you and you could get sleep.
 Here are three things you can try to get the kids to bed early on Christmas Eve.

 The simplest solution is if you want the kids to go to bed earlier wake them up earlier.
-Now you don’t want to wake them up too early, or they will be cranky, and likely will end up taking a nap making them stay up later.
+You don’t want to wake them up too early, or they will be cranky.
+The odds are they will end up taking a nap making them stay up later.

-Have an active day.
-Make sure that you don’t wear them out too soon.
+Make sure the kids stay active throughout the day.
+Make sure you don’t wear them out too soon.
 If you get your kids up early and they seem tired taking them out to play at the park for an hour may backfire.

 Relaxation and preparation can be your most helpful tool.
-If your kids are tired and relaxed and have no cause to get up out of bed, they will likely go to sleep.
+Relaxed kids without an excuse to stay up will go to sleep.

-If all else fails and they still get up remind them gently that Santa cannot come and get them back to their room asap.
+If all else fails and they still get up remind them that Santa cannot come until they are sleeping.
+Then get them back to their room ASAP.